pdzaffina/devops_learning_path/Book_Study_The_Phoenix_Project.md

 * Improvement kata
 * IT project types
 * Utilization graph points to why wait times can be so long
-* Fleet mgmt oil change analogy
+* Fleet management oil change analogy
 ### *Discussion Questions*
 * What are our businesses kpis?
 Do we have a chart or slide like Dick's